 Since the IRS tends to focus on vehicle expenses in an audit and disallow them if they are not property substantiated, you should ensure that the following are part of your business's tax records with respect to each vehicle used in the business: (1) the amount of each separate expense with respect to the vehicle (e.g., the cost of purchase or lease, the cost of repairs and maintenance); (2) the amount of mileage for each business or investment use and the total miles for the tax period; (3) the date of the expenditure; and (4) the business purpose for the expenditure.
 The following are considered adequate for substantiating such expenses: (1) records such as a notebook, diary, log, statement of expense, or trip sheets; and (2) documentary evidence such as receipts, canceled checks, bills, or similar evidence.
 Records are considered adequate to substantiate the element of a vehicle expense only if they are prepared or maintained in such a manner that each recording of an element of the expense is made at or near the time the expense is incurred.

+Retirement Plans and Other Fringe Benefits.
 Benefits are very attractive to employees.
 If you haven't done so already, you may want to consider using benefits rather than higher wages to attract employees.
 While your business is not required to have a retirement plan, there are many advantages to having one.
 By starting a retirement savings plan, you not only help your employees save for the future, you can also use such a plan to attract and retain qualified employees.
 Retaining employees longer can impact your bottom line as well by reducing training costs.
 In addition, as a business owner, you can take advantage of the plan yourself, and so can your spouse.
 If your spouse is not currently on the payroll, you may want to consider adding him or her and paying a salary up to the maximum amount that can be deferred into a retirement plan.
-So, for example, if your spouse is 50 years old or over and receives a salary of $24,000, all of it could go into a 401(k), leaving your spouse with a retirement account but no taxable income.
+So, for example, if your spouse is 50 years old or over and receives a salary of $24,500, all of it could go into a 401(k), leaving your spouse with a retirement account but no taxable income.

 By offering a retirement plan, you also generate tax savings to your business because employer contributions are deductible and the assets in the retirement plan grow tax free.
 Additionally, a tax credit is available to certain small employers for the costs of starting a retirement plan.
-Please let me know if this isan option you would like to discuss further.
+Please let me know if this is an option you would like to discuss further.

+Increasing Basis in Pass-thru Entities.
 If you are a partner in a partnership or a shareholder in an S corporation, and the entity is passing through a loss for the year, you must have enough basis in the entity in order to deduct the loss on your personal tax return.
-If you don't, and if you can afford to, you should consider increasing your basis in the entity in order to take the loss in 2017.
+If you don't, and if you can afford to, you should consider increasing your basis in the entity in order to take the loss in 2018.

+De Minimis Safe Harbor Election.
 It may be advantageous to elect the annual de minimis safe harbor election for amounts paid to acquire or produce tangible property.
 By making this election, and as long as the items purchased don't have to be capitalized under the uniform capitalization rules and are expensed for financial accounting purposes or in your books and records, you can deduct up to $2,500 per invoice or item (or up to $5,000 if you have an applicable financial statement).

+S Corporation Shareholder Salaries.
 For any business operating as an S corporation, it's important to ensure that shareholders involved in running the business are paid an amount that is commensurate with their workload.
 The IRS scrutinizes S corporations which distribute profits instead of paying compensation subject to employment taxes.
 Failing to pay arm's length salaries can lead not only to tax deficiencies, but penalties and interest on those deficiencies as well.
 The key to establishing reasonable compensation is being able to show that the compensation paid for the type of work an owner-employee does for the S corporation is similar to what other corporations would pay for similar work.
 If you are in this situation, we need to document the factors that support the salary you are being paid.

 Please call me if you would like to set up a phone conference ($160/hour, 15 minutes minimum) to estimate your tax liability for the year and discuss whether any of the options above may be beneficial to you.

-I’ve enclosed your 2017 tax return organizer, which includes amounts from your 2016 return (if I prepared your 2016 return) to help you summarize your 2017 tax information.
+I’ve enclosed your 2018 tax return organizer, which includes amounts from your 2017 return (if I prepared your 2017 return) to help you summarize your 2018 tax information.
 If you are not sure where specific tax information belongs, just include the related documentation.
 Please bring this organizer to our meeting whether you have completed it or not.
 If you mail or drop by your data, please try to fill out the organizer as much as possible.
 (This will save us time and you money!)

-In order for me to prepare your return by April 16, 2018, I must have your completed organizer in my office no later than Friday, March 9, 2018 (PLEASE NOTE: this is an estimated cut-off date...it could be sooner).
+In order for me to prepare your return by April 15, 2019, I must have your completed organizer in my office no later than Friday, March 8, 2019 (PLEASE NOTE: this is an estimated cut-off date...it could be sooner).
 Please call/e-mail to schedule an appointment as soon as possible or just drop your data/organizer by my office.
 Generally, my fee will be significantly more if we meet in an office conference vs. dropping off your data with a phone conference.